Offshore wind in Vietnam at a crossroads: Policy clarity needed for the next transition phase

 “The policy solution for Vietnam to accelerate offshore wind growth and maximise its benefits will require more than auctions on their own – but they could be a piece of the puzzle,” said Michael Stephenson, Associate Director at The Renewables Consulting Group.
 “We have seen countries learn how to integrate auctions into offshore wind policy in different ways and the key conclusions and case studies from our analysis are presented in this report.
 Overall, a more coordinated approach is critical, considering the interaction of auction policy with other factors such as investor confidence and supply chain maturity, as well as ensuring a suitable transition period is put in place to move to a new mechanism.”

-The report draws on the experience of six geographies in transitioning from offshore wind support schemes to competitive mechanisms, including: Denmark, Germany, the UK, the Netherlands, France and Taiwan.
+The report draws on the experience of six geographies in transitioning from offshore wind support schemes to competitive mechanisms, including: Denmark, Germany, the UK, the Netherlands and France.
 Each case study outlines the policy frameworks in place to guide the transition, the timing of different procurement schemes and the effect on installed capacity in the offshore wind market.

 “Global experience yields valuable recommendations for Vietnam’s nascent offshore wind sector, especially at this crossroads where the country’s energy system decisions will make the difference between a clean energy future and locking in carbon-intensive generation,” said Joyce Lee, GWEC Head of Policy and Projects.
 “The new report puts forth several concrete recommendations around the timing and transition from an offshore wind Feed-in Tariff, planning frameworks, auction design and more.
 Proactive efforts and cooperation in each area could support a larger and more sustainable pipeline of projects to 2030.”